yubozhao/kfserving/docs/samples/bentoml/README.md

 # Predict on an InferenceService using BentoML

-This example trains a classification model using the iris data set and uses BentoML to serve the model via its high-performance API server and lastly deploy the BenoML API server as an InferenceService to a KFServing installed cluster for inferencing.
+This example deploys an iris classifier model API server built with BentoML as an InferenceService to a KFServing installed cluster.

 [BentoML](https://bentoml.org) is an open-source framework for high-performance ML model serving.
-It bundles ML models, preprocessing/post-processing code, model dependencies and model configuration into an API server that is ready to deploy to platforms such as AWS Lambda, Sagemaker, Google Cloud Run, Kubernetes, KNative, and more.

 BentoML supports all major machine learning frameworks including Keras, Tensorflow, PyTorch, Fast.ai, XGBoost and etc.

 ## Deploy a custom InferenceService